TheDreamLabUK/logseqSpringThing/docs/server/config.md

     -   `openai: Option<OpenAIConfig>` (may include API keys for various OpenAI services like TTS, STT/Whisper)
     -   `kokoro: Option<KokoroConfig>`

 Note: `whisper` is not a top-level configuration in `AppFullSettings`.
 Whisper STT functionality, if used via OpenAI, would typically have its API key configured within `OpenAIConfig`.
-If a different Whisper provider is used, its config might be part of `SpeechService` or another specific AI config block.

 ### Environment Loading
 Settings are loaded from a YAML file (defaulting to `/app/settings.yaml`) and can be overridden by environment variables.
 The `config` crate is used for this hierarchical loading.